PufferFinance/Puffer-Preconf/avs-manager/docs/registration.md

     Operator->>UniFiAVSManager: setOperatorCommitment(newCommitment)
     UniFiAVSManager-->>Operator: Commitment change initiated
-    Note over Operator,UniFiAVSManager: Wait for deregistration delay Note over Operator,UniFiAVSManager: New commitment is now valid
+    Note over Operator,UniFiAVSManager: Wait for commitment delay Note over Operator,UniFiAVSManager: New commitment is now valid
 ```

 1. The `Operator` calls `setOperatorCommitment()` on the `UniFiAVSManager`, providing the new commitment (delegate key and chain IDs).
 2. The `UniFiAVSManager` initiates the commitment change process, setting a future block number when the change can be finalized.
-3. After the deregistration delay has passed, the new commitment automatically falls into effect.
+3. After the commitment delay has passed, the new commitment automatically takes effect.

 #### Commitment Update Process